TigranDanielyan/Liberary-of-all-Data-structures-codes/README.md

 # Liberary-of-all-Data-structures-codes
-This is a liberary of all codes from data here is the named list needed:link list, double link list, stack, queue, deque, hashset, hashmap
+This is a liberary of all codes from data here is the named list needed:link list, double link list, stack, queue, deque, hashset, hashmap/table

 1) DoublyLinkedList.py  +